justin2004/weblog/sparql-gotcha/README.md

 '   Paul Simon    ' --> ' some predicate ' ------+
 + - - - - - - - - +     + - - - - - - - -+
 ```
+[2]

 And it is that very connection that is in the graph.
-Next let's see how we could find the connection, in general, without worry about the specific sequence of directed edges.
+Next let's see how we could find a connection, in general, without worry about the specific sequence of directed edges.

-Do they have one node between them (trying all possible orders)?
+Do President Obama and Paul Simon have one node between them (trying all possible orders)?
 ```
 select * {
 ?s ((<>|!<>)|^(<>|!<>))/((<>|!<>)|^(<>|!<>)) ?o .